Introduction: Air Powered Rocket - Stomp Rocket on Steroids

 One of my favorite things to do with my granddaughters is to use pneumatics to lob things around the yard.
 This is a great build that is very affordable and can be made by anyone.
 All you need is a pair of adjustable pliers, a pipe wrench, teflon tape and ideally a bench-mounted vise grip.
 You will need a small pancake compressor capable of producing 90 psi.

 The general idea is to launch a Stomp Rocket several feet into the air by sliding the rocket over the barrel.
 The slide valve is the trigger mechanism.
 You move it forward to charge the chamber with air and slide it backward to dump the air very quickly.
 The result is a sudden burst of air.

 This same configuration can be used to do a multitude of things by swapping out the barrel.
 I have installed 4" barrels and launched foam torpedo footballs about 150 yards.
-I have swapped it out with another barrel to shoot nerf darts and they quite seriously disappear from sight.
-That is really a BLAST!
+I have swapped it out with another barrel to shoot nerf darts and they literally disappear from sight.
+It’s a BLAST!

 Step 1: Assembling the Slide Valve to the Reducer

 Connect the 1/2" to 1/4" reducer galvanized pipe fitting with the slide valve.
 The slide valve needs to have the 1/4" NPT plug installed on the inlet side.
 One end of the slide valve has a 1/4" female NPT and the other end has a 1/4" NPT male fitting.

 (1) 1/4" MNPT plug

 weaverzinger is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

 Step 2: Install One of the 1/2" X 2" Nipples Into Slide Valve Assembly